junyechen1996/draft-chen-cfrg-vdaf-pine/draft-chen-cfrg-vdaf-pine.md

 ### Running the Wraparound Tests {#run-wr-check}

-Given the encoded gradient from {{encode-gradient-and-norm}} and the XOF to generate the random vectors, the Client needs to run wraparound check `num_wr_checks` times, and is required to pass at least `num_wr_successes` of them.
-Each wraparound check works as the following:
+Given the encoded gradient from {{encode-gradient-and-norm}} and the XOF to generate the random vectors, the Client needs to run the wraparound check `num_wr_checks` times.
+Each wraparound check works as follows.

-For each test, the Client generates a random vector with the same dimension as the gradient's dimension.
+The Client generates a random vector with the same dimension as the gradient's dimension.
 Each entry of the random vector is a field element of `1` with probability `1/4`, or `0` with probability `1/2`, or `q-1` with probability `1/4`, over the field modulus `q`.
 The Client samples each entry by sampling from the XOF output stream two bits at a time:
 * If the bits are `00`, set the entry to be `q-1`.
 * If the bits are `01` or `10`, set the entry to be `0`.
 * If the bits are `11`, set the entry to be `1`.

-Then the Client computes the dot product modulo `q`.
-If the dot product is in the range of `[-wr_check_bound, wr_check_bound + 1]`, then the Client passes that wraparound check, and fails otherwise.
+Finally, the Client computes the dot product of the encoded gradient and the random vector, modulo `q`.

 Note the Client does not send this dot product to the Aggregators.
 The Aggregators will compute the dot product themselves, based on the encoded gradient and the random vector derived on their own.

-The Client is required to repeat the wraparound check `num_wr_checks` times, and keep track of how many wraparound checks it has passed.
-If it has passed fewer than `num_wr_successes` of them, it should retry, by using a new XOF seed to re-generate the random vectors and re-run wraparound checks.

 ### Encoding the Range-Checked, Wraparound Check Results {#encode-wr-check}

 We define a function `PineValid.encode_wr_checks(self,
-encoded_gradient: list[Field], wr_joint_rand_xof: Xof) -> list[Field]` that
+encoded_gradient: list[Field], wr_joint_rand_xof: Xof) ->
-implements this encoding step.
+tuple[list[Field], list[Field]]` that implements this encoding step.
+It returns a tuple of range-checked, wraparound check results, and the wraparound check results (i.e., the dot products) from {{run-wr-check}}.

-> TODO Specify how the Client encodes the result of each wraparound check such
+The Client obtains the wraparound check results, as described in
-> that the Aggregators can check that each is in the desired range.
+{{run-wr-check}}.
+For each wraparound check, the Client runs the range check on the result to see if it is in the range of `[-wr_check_bound, wr_check_bound + 1]`.
+Note we choose `wr_check_bound`, such that `wr_check_bound + 2` is a power of 2, so the Client does not have to send the `u` bits in range check.
+The Client also keeps track of a success bit `wr_check_g`, which is a `1` if the wraparound check result is in range, and `0` otherwise.

+The Client counts how many wraparound checks it has passed.
+If it has passed fewer than `num_wr_successes` of them, it should retry, by using a new XOF seed to re-generate the random vectors and re-run wraparound checks
+{{run-wr-check}}.

+The range-checked results and the success bits are sent to the Aggregators, and the wraparound check results are passed to the FLP circuit.

 ## The FLP Circuit